 With Blitz, you will first create two objects ‘Student’ and ‘Class’, and the relations between them.
 Once done, you will use a computed field that will link students with the available class based on the student age, instrument, and class type variables.
 No need to create views or filter on top of your different tables—you can simply get the data you want with a simple formula.

 Also, Blitz is a production-ready database.
-As such, you won’t the limitations that you might encounter when you use Airtable as a database.
+As such, you won’t have the limitations that you might encounter when you use Airtable as a database.
 Here is more information on the main differences between Blitz and Airtable.